dexX7/mastercoin-tools/README.md

 of any address.

 Based on that the sx wrapper of mastercoin-tools was adjusted so it is compatible with such a Bitcoin client.

-Just to be clear: this is not mastercoind or a Bitcoin Core based Mastercoin client, but simply the combination of an address-indexed Bitcoin branch and masttercoin-tools.
+Just to be clear: this is not mastercoind or a Bitcoin Core based Mastercoin client, but the combination of an address-indexed Bitcoin branch and mastercoin-tools.

 ### Requirements and setup ###